Drugs preferably avoided by Brugada syndrome patients

 • Lists contain links to DrugBank or PubChem (click on the drug name) and also (several) PubMed links to articles on the association between the drug and Brugada syndrome (click on the reference).

-• We advice our Brugada syndrome patients to give this letter to all of their health care providers.
+• We advise our Brugada syndrome patients to give this letter to all of their health care providers.

 • Lists contain a classifying column ‘Recommendation’ in which the available evidence from the literature and the expert opinion of the BrugadaDrugs.org Advisory Boardis described.
 Please note that there are no randomized clinical studies in Brugada syndrome patients, therefore the level of evidence is mostly C (only consensus opinion of experts, case studies, or standard-of-care) and for some B (non-randomized studies).